nuxeo/nuxeo-drive/nxdrive/gui/old/README.md

 But the new way of authenticating uses the custom protocol handler `nxdrive://` which is not usable when Drive is not installed on the machine.
 So we came up with that solution of using the old authentication way for developers (as they are either on GNU/Linux or macOS).

-Finally, files in this folder are just a copy of the old authentication way using WebEngine.
+Finally, files in this folder are just a copy of the old authentication way using WebEngine and will be removed with NXDRIVE-1311.